BuoyantIO/cert-manager-workshop/README.md

 kubectl get pods -n booksapp

 linkerd viz stat deploy -n booksapp

 ## Traffic is still there
+## That's because the default policy is only read by
+## the proxies at startup time.
+In order to properly
+## crater our traffic we need to run a rollout restart
+## command.
 ### Apps still restart thanks to default exemptions for health checks

 kubectl rollout restart -n booksapp deploy

 # Now traffic is gone
-## Alternately watch the traffic
+## You can watch the traffic,
+## or lack thereof with

-# linkerd viz authz -n booksapp deployment
+linkerd viz authz -n booksapp deployment

-# linkerd viz stat deploy -n booksapp
+linkerd viz stat deploy -n booksapp

 ## Allow admin traffic